-The applicant obtains a list of sites from the Haringey website via Allotments in Haringey | Haringey Council, selects a suitable site, and applies for their name and address to be added to a site waiting list.
-When the applicant reaches the top of the waiting list and a plot becomes vacant, the allotments office or site secretary contacts will show the applicant the vacant plot.
-The applicant may choose not to proceed at that time and keep their place at the top of the list, on no more than two occasions: the vacant plot is then offered to the next person on the list.
+The applicant obtains a list of sites from Haringey Helpline or website, selects a suitable site, and applies for their name and address to be added to site waiting list (which may be managed either locally by site committee or centrally by allotments office, depending on whether that site has a secretary).

+When the applicant reaches the top of the waiting list and a plot becomes vacant, the allotments office or site secretary contacts the applicant, and arranges to show the applicant the vacant plot.
+The applicant may choose not to proceed at that time and keep their place at the top of the waiting list; the vacant plot is then offered to the next person on the list.